brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 Next, you need to pick what Subnet(s) to use.
 A *Subnet* is a range of IP addresses used to segregate AWS Resources (such as your EC2 Instances) from each other or from the public Internet.
-For example, you might define a *Public Subnet*, with rules that make it accessible from the public Internet, and put your front-end App Servers in it (so that your users can access them directly).
-You could also define a *Private Subnet*, with rules that make it not accessible from the public Internet (so that your users can't access them directly), but do make it accessible to the Subnet with your App Servers (so your front-end apps can read to and write from the database).
+For example, you might put your front-end App Servers in a *Public Subnet*, with rules that make it accessible from the public Internet and you might put your databases in a *Private Subnet*, with rules that make it *only* accessible from the App Servers but not the public Internet or anywhere else.

 Subnets are a large topic of their own, so I won't cover them here, but you may want to read the [AWS VPC](https://aws.amazon.com/vpc/) documentation for more info.
-For now, pick any Subnet you want from the drop-down list, and the Auto Scaling Group will deploy your EC2 Instances across them.
+For now, pick any of the default Subnets from the drop-down list, and the Auto Scaling Group will deploy your EC2 Instances across them.
 In the "Advanced Details" section, click the "Receive traffic from Elastic Load Balancer(s)" check box, and select the ELB you created earlier ("ecs-load-balancer").
 The page should look something like this: